 We Treat Panic Attacks, Social Anxiety, and More

 Anxiety can also take the form of Obsessive-Compulsive Disorder (OCD), where thoughts that just don’t make sense that keep popping into your mind (obsessions).
-Then in order to try to stop these thoughts you do certain activities (compulsions).
-The problem with the OCD is that the compulsions only help stop the thoughts temporarily.
-The best treatment for OCD is a form of cognitive-behavioral therapy called Exposure and Response Prevention (EX-RP), which we offer at Ward & Associates.
+Then in order to try to stop these thoughts, you do certain activities (compulsions).
+The problem with OCD is that the compulsions only help stop the thoughts temporarily.
+The best treatment for OCD is a form of cognitive-behavioural therapy called Exposure and Response Prevention (EX-RP), which we offer at Ward & Associates.

 The form of anxiety called Social Anxiety Disorder (formerly Social Phobia) looks like intense feelings of being shy and awkward in social situations.
 It’s common in unfamiliar social settings, when you’re being watched or when you’re performing in front of others.